apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**UK removes final hurdle to Microsoft’s blockbuster Activision Blizzard deal**
+**Hamas drilled in plain sight, posted video of mock assault weeks before massacre**

-You can read more about it [here](https://www.cnn.com/2023/10/13/tech/microsoft-activision-blizzard-takeover-uk-intl-hnk/index.html).
+You can read more about it [here](https://www.timesofisrael.com/hamas-drilled-in-plain-sight-posted-video-of-mock-assault-weeks-before-massacre/).

 ## Requirements
 - Python 3.8